 Doctors use medicines to treat dementia in the following ways:

-To correct a condition that's causing dementia, such as thyroid replacement for hypothyroidism, vitamins for lack of vitamin B12, or antibiotics for infections
+- To correct a condition that's causing dementia, such as thyroid replacement for hypothyroidism, vitamins for lack of vitamin B12, or antibiotics for infections

-long as possible when dementia cannot be reversed
+- To maintain mental functioning for as long as possible when dementia cannot be reversed

-To prevent further strokes in people who have dementia caused by stroke (vascular dementia)
+- To prevent further strokes in people who have dementia caused by stroke (vascular dementia)

 Medicines to help maintain mental function

-Cholinesterase inhibitors such as donepezil,
+- Cholinesterase inhibitors such as donepezil, galantamine, and rivastigmine.